petbrain/amw/README.md

 ### Literal strings

 Literal strings may span multiple lines.
-All line breaks are included to the parsed value including the final one.
+All line breaks are included into the parsed value including the final one.

+Note that single-line literal strings do not contain line break.

 As long as the block ends only when a line has lower indent, lines may have greater individual indents within the block.